ibm-cloud-docs/apps/dep-app-tool.md

 1. On the **App details** page, click **View toolchain**.
 2. Click **Delivery Pipeline** where you can start builds, manage deployment, and view logs and history.

-Continuous delivery is automatically enabled for some applications.
+Continuous delivery is automatically enabled for some apps.
 You can enable continuous delivery to automate builds, tests, and deployments through the Delivery Pipeline and GitHub.

 For more information, see:
 * [Building and deploying](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-deliverypipeline_build_deploy)